A Federated Learning Approach to Anomaly Detection in Smart Buildings

 {\textbf{Implementation details.}}\quad All experiments are carried out on a Linux desktop computer running 4.4GHz and 64GB RAM with an NVIDIA GeForce RTX 2080 Ti GPU.
 The algorithms are implemented in PyTorch.
 The hyper-parameters are optimized using grid search.
-For the LSTM and GRU blocks, we set the number of hidden units to 128, and we use regular and recurrent dropouts of 20\%.
-We also apply the ReLU activation function after LSTM layers in an effort to avoid overfitting.
+For fair comparison, we set the number of hidden units to 128 per layer in both LSTM and GRU blocks.
+We also set the number of nodes in the fully connected layer to 100.
+In addition, we use regular and recurrent dropouts of 20\% and apply the ReLU activation function in an effort to avoid overfitting.
 Our grid search selects a batch size of 1024 for training and an initial learning rate of 0.001 as the best combination.
 We use cross-entropy and MSE as loss functions for classification and regression tasks, respectively.
 In all experiments, we split our datasets into 80\% training and 20\% testing.

-{\textbf{Baseline methods.}}\quad We evaluate the performance of the proposed FSLSTM network consisting of three LSTM layers against several baseline models, including centralized logistic regression, LSTM, federated logistic regression, federated gated recurrent unit (FGRU), federated LSTM with one LSTM layer (FLSTM-1), and federated LSTM with two LSTM layers (FLSTM-2).
-It is worth pointing out that we designed these federated baseline models for comparison purposes with FSLSTM, whereas the centralized logistic regression and LSTM are well-known prediction baselines in the literature.
-It is important to point out that we use the stochastic gradient descent optimizer in all experiments, as federated learning models do not currently support optimizers with momentum like Adam~\cite{kingma2014method}.